xai990/GEMDiff/README.md

 The resutls can be found on our [website](https://xai990.github.io/)
 ## Installation

 GEMDiff is a collection of Python scripts.
-Recommand that run diffusion model on [Palmetto](https://www.palmetto.clemson.edu/palmetto/) -- a Clemson university research cluster.
+Recommandatioan are for running the diffusion model on [Palmetto2](https://www.palmetto.clemson.edu/palmetto/) -- a Clemson University research cluster.
 To use the Python scripts directly, clone this repository.
 All of the Python dependencies can be installed in an Anaconda environment:
 ```bash
 # load Anaconda module if needed
 module load anaconda3/2023.09-0